 The Analog Breakout board was manufactured by Diversified Systems, to be designed for use within the 2009-10 FIRST Robotics Competition.
-For ALL detailed information, please see the FIRST Robotics Control System Component Database.
 Look to Chapter 3 of the control system manual. (the description below is an excerpt from the Database linked above)

 The Analog Breakout is designed to make interfacing with the NI 9201 analog input module easier for FIRST teams.
 It adapts the DB25 interface to the familiar three row 0.1 pin field and provides a 5V rail to power sensors.
 The included plastic shroud provides an easy way to lock the connectors.

 This part has been manufactured by Total Electronics in Logansport, Indiana.
 This is similar to the old Analog Breakout made in 2008 by Diversified Systems.
 However, this part is supported under a 30-day warranty while the 2008 version is not.
 This is the reason why this product is more expensive and listed separately from the 2008 Analog Breakout.

 - 5V/3A power supply for providing power to analog sensors